dru93/Sonification-2D-RNA/README.md

 ## Steps to do if you wanna hear any sounds

-1. Open Pure Data and load the `read-midi-port.pd` patch, or open Ableton Live and load the template (optional)
+1. Open Pure Data and load `sonification-template.pd`, or open Ableton Live and load `sonification-template.als`

-2. Run `createMIDIclip.py` to create a random  RNA secondary structure in CSSD format (`randomRNA.py` is called) and create a MIDI file containing information concerning how the sonnified RNA should sound like.
+2. Run `python createMID.py` in a terminal.
+If there are no input arguments, a random  RNA secondary structure in CSSD format will be created (`randomRNA.py` is called), else you can input as an argument any specific .txt file located in the 'RNA structures' directory you want to sonify.
+A MIDI file containing information concerning how the sonnified RNA should sound like will be saved.
+The same MIDI information will also be passed through any open MIDI ports.

-3. If steps 1 and 2 were bypassed but still wanna hear something, import the .mid files generated in the previous step here: [https://onlinesequencer.net/import](https://onlinesequencer.net/import)
+3. If step 1 was bypassed but still wanna hear something, import the .mid files generated in the previous step here: [https://onlinesequencer.net/import](https://onlinesequencer.net/import)

 ## Audio mappings

 ### Pitch frequency